20 Scary Podcasts That Will Keep You Up at Night

-Put your headphones on and get ready to experience spine-tingling horror from these scary podcasts that will be sure to keep you up and haunt your dreams.
+Get ready to experience spine-tingling horror from these scary podcasts that will keep you up and haunt your dreams.

-If you’re looking for spooky, paranormal, and downright scary stories to get you in the mood for Halloween (or at any time of the year), you’ve come to the right place.
+If you’re looking for the best podcasts that tackle spooky tales, the paranormal, and downright scary stories, you’ve come to the right place.
 From creepy VHS tapes to docudramas with shocking twists, this list of scary podcasts will be sure to keep you up all night—with the lights on.
-For more spooky events, here are 17 creepy real events that happened on Halloween.
+If you’re new to listening in general, here’s how to listen to podcasts for free.

 The NoSleep Podcast

 If you’re looking to never have a good night’s sleep ever again, this is your go-to scary podcast.
-Based on the r/nosleep subreddit, The NoSleep Podcast began in 2011 after members started transforming written horror stories to audio experiences complete with a full team of people at the helm.
+Based on the r/nosleep subreddit, The NoSleep Podcast began in 2011 after members started transforming written horror stories into audio experiences complete with a full team of people at the helm.
 If you’re new to this award-winning podcast, never fear as The NoSleep Podcast has you covered.
 Of course, while you’re able to start at the beginning with the very first episode, they have a curated list of episodes from each of their seasons so you can get a sampler of the experience.
 For example, in the first season, they recommend starting with episodes 3, 10, and 12 while in the fourth season they recommend episodes 15 and 25.
 With a selection of products like mugs, stickers, and sweatshirts, this horror fiction podcast will send you nightmares as you sleep asleep as well as while you’re awake.
-They say there’s truth in fiction—here are 10 strange urban legends that turned out to be true.

 Welcome to Night Vale

 Written by Joseph Fink and Jeffrey Cranor, this podcast is about a small fictional desert town called Night Vale, where each episode is created like a community update.
-If you’re not sure where to begin to this twice-monthly fiction podcast with more than 150 episodes, two novels, and other fun things, Welcome to Night Vale has it sorted with a selection of their favorite episodes, including A Story About You which is, actually, about you, the listener.
+If you’re not sure where to begin this twice-monthly fiction podcast with more than 150 episodes, two novels, and other fun things, Welcome to Night Vale has it sorted with a selection of their favorite episodes, including A Story About You which is, actually, about you, the listener.
 There’s a fun, comedic element to this podcast so you’ll have a laugh along with being a bit frightened.
 There’s also Good Morning Night Vale, which explores on a deeper level different episodes of Welcome to Night Vale.
-If you’re looking for more small-town charm with a few quirks, here are 50 small American towns known for the weirdest things.

 Alice Isn’t Dead